 Scheduling and Directions

-Your physician will contact DeKalb Medical to schedule your mammography-guided biopsy.
+Your physician will contact DeKalb Medical to schedule your radiofrequency ablation for you.

 - From North Decatur Road, enter the hospital campus via Wash Lively Road.

 - At road end, turn right.
 (Note: If you are in a wheelchair or need to be dropped off at the entrance, turn left and proceed to the Central Registration patient drop-off which is on the right just past the main hospital entrance.
 Your driver should then turn around and continue to the Visitor/Patient parking deck.)